emard/esp32blesynscan/README.md

 Arduino ESP32 Bluetooth Classic and Bluetooth Low Energy UART bridge for SynScan Pro 2.5.2.
 UART 3.3V TTL is connected to SkyWatcher Virtuoso 90 Heritage mount.
+Works for android, linux and windows.

-It works for android, linux and windows.
+ESP32S3 USB-C port can be used as direct USB-SERIAL to the mount when BLE is not connected.
+It works on linux but doesn't work on android.

 # Install